Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

  All tokens, including the ones that have already been processed, are displayed.

 3. Check the places displayed in the diagram.
-The places are green if a token has been input (token status is processed or being processed).
-If no token has been input yet, the places are white.
+The places are green if at least token has passed through them, otherwise they are white.

  > [Info] A place can contain a black square displaying a number.
 This number specifies the number of tokens waiting to be processed at that place.